 (No ratings)

-Dr. Ilevba Uwaila Osarenkhoe, MD is a pediatrician in Leonardtown, MD specializing in general pediatrics and pediatric hospital medicine.
-She graduated from Howard University College of Medicine in 2005 and has 19 years of experience.
-Dr. Ilevba Uwaila Osarenkhoe, MD is affiliated with MedStar Georgetown University Hospital, CalvertHealth, MedStar Health and MedStar Southern Maryland Hospital Center.
+Dr. Ilevba Uwaila Osarenkhoe, MD is a pediatrician in LEONARDTOWN, MD specializing in general pediatrics and pediatric hospital medicine.
+She graduated from Howard University College of Medicine.
+Dr. Ilevba Uwaila Osarenkhoe, MD is affiliated with MedStar Georgetown University Hospital, CalvertHealth, MedStar Health, MedStar Southern Maryland Hospital Center and MedStar St. Mary s Hospital.

 Depression